 Companies interested in implementing eSignatures into their workflows will find plenty of options and tools on the market.
 For help choosing an e-signature solution check out this guide.

-Here are the main steps to follow at the early stage of choosing an eSignature solution:
+Here are the main steps to follow at the early stage of choosing the best digital signature solution:

 - Evaluate the company’s needs: How many contracts, agreements, or documents require signing every day?
 Smaller companies handling fewer customer transactions on a regular basis may be able to make do with a rudimentary solution.
 For example, adding a signature line in a Microsoft Word or Excel file.
 PDFs with embedded signature lines are also an option.
 But large enterprises and SMEs will likely gain more utility from intuitive mobile-optimized eSignature solutions that efficiently and easily manage numerous customer transactions.